-For years I was focused on how product teams increase velocity but now I think it's a waste of time and energy.
+For years I was focused on how product teams increase velocity.

 I was wrong.